Getting started in operations documentation

 1. Create Detailed Job Descriptions: For each role, develop a detailed job description that outlines the responsibilities, required skills, and performance expectations.
 This ensures that each team member knows what is expected of them and how their role contributes to the overall success of the business.

 2. Align Roles with Processes: Make sure that each role is aligned with your core business processes.
-For example, your logistics coordinator should be directly involved in processes related to supply chain management and order fulfillment.
+For example, your logistics coordinator should be directly involved in processes related to supply chain management and order fulfilment.

 3. Identify Overlaps and Gaps: Review the roles to identify any overlaps or gaps in responsibilities.
 Overlaps can lead to inefficiencies, while gaps can result in important tasks being overlooked.
 Adjust roles as necessary to ensure that all aspects of your operations are covered.